John Gorham

 Events in his life were:

+- Apprenticed: Jabez Gorham, in 1837, in Providence RI.
 But could not get along with the shop foreman and soon left to work at farming and later, clerking in Providence, Boston, and New York City.

-- Alternate Mark for J GORHAM & SON
+- Alternate Mark.
+For J GORHAM & SON

-- Alternate Mark for J GORHAM & SON
+- Alternate Mark.
+For J GORHAM & SON

-- He was a partner in 1850-1852 with Gorham Thurber in Providence RI as GORHAM & THURBER.
+- Partnership: Gorham Thurber, in 1850-1852, in Providence RI.
+As GORHAM & THURBER.
 12

 d: 2-15/16" (base)